 - Sidewalks lack curb ramps so people with strollers or in wheelchairs use the street

-In response to what we heard, we propose the following improvements coming in 2020, unless otherwise indicated:
+In response to what we heard, we propose the following improvements in 2020-2021, unless otherwise indicated:

 - Fresh pavement and pavement markings on 69th Ave. between San Leandro St. and International Blvd./E. 14th St.